AKTI Protocol for Measuring Knife Blade Length

 Where a statute, regulation or ordinance refers to knife blade length, the measurement shall be the straight line extending from the tip of the blade to the forward-most aspect of the hilt or handle.

 a.
-The purpose of this protocol (and these attached Comments and knife drawings) is to provide a uniform standard or method for determining the blade length of any type of knife and for the purpose of applying laws, ordinances or regulations establishing a maximum blade length.
+The purpose of this protocol is to provide a uniform standard or method for determining the blade length of any type of knife and for the purpose of applying laws, ordinances or regulations establishing a maximum blade length.
 This protocol is not intended to replace or modify any specification and/or standard, such as military specifications or other standards which may be imposed by contract.

 b.
 Manufacturers, makers and other entities engaged in the commerce of knives are encouraged to utilize the standard in product descriptions and advertising.

 c.
 Law enforcement at the state, local and federal levels, as well as state’s attorneys or prosecuting attorneys, are encouraged to observe this protocol.
 Individuals should note that while law enforcement officials are encouraged to utilize this protocol, they are not compelled to do so.
 AKTI disclaims any responsibility arising from or in any way deriving from the application or misapplication of this protocol.